ltgoslo/toko/README.md

 ```

-If the input file name was input.txt, then the output file would be input.txt.tks
+If the input file name was input.txt, then the output file would be
+named input.txt.tks

 ### Running modes